Born at Mildenhall, Suffolk.

 Living in Deptford in 1855, Portsmouth in 1856, South London in 1858, West London in 1860, and in Western Australia from 1862.

-"Another servant, a handsome young dragoon who had been in the Charge of the Light Brigade at Balaclava, was one of the sights of Perthshire as he strode through the village [Castle Menzies] with all his medals jangling on the Maharajah's blue and green livery."
+"a handsome young dragoon who had been in the Charge of the Light Brigade at Balaclava ... one of the sights of Perthshire as he strode through the village [Castle Menzies] with all his medals jangling on the Maharajah's blue and green livery" (pp 60-61).

 Victoria admired his looks and his manners, was touched by his history and remained a sympathetic friend, even when a combination of financial hardship and a burning sense of injustice induced in the Maharajah a state of schizophrenia indistinguishable from insanity, in which he renounced Christianity, became violently anti-British, conceived plans for leading the Sikhs of the Punjab in a revolt against British rule in India, and offered his services to the Russians.

-In 1891, after he had suffered a stroke, and begged to be reconciled with the Queen, she met him at Nice and she wrote at the time, "I am so glad that we met again and that I could say I forgave him."
+In 1891, after he had suffered a stroke, he begged to be reconciled with the Queen.
+She met him at Nice and wrote at the time, "I am so glad that we met again and that I could say I forgave him."

-Passionately devoted to sport, he had acquired the Elveden estate in Suffolk.
+Passionately devoted to sport (he was a crack shot), Singh had acquired the 17,000-acre Elveden country estate on the Suffolk-Norfolk border.
 This was only a few miles from Mildenhall where Henry Naylor was born and to which he had probably returned to on discharge.
-[EJB]

 Of his children: